RicT1969/Project_3_Data_Visualisation/README.md

 <li>The updateTableByMMIFilter() function is responsible for updating the table based on the selected MMI filter value.</li>
 <li>The function first clears the existing table data by emptying the table body.</li>
 <li>The earthquake data is filtered based on the MMI value using the filter() method.</li>
-<li>The filtered data is sliced to include only the first 10 rows.</li>
-<li>The function loops through the sliced data and creates table rows and cells for each earthquake's details.</li>
+<li>The filtered data is sliced to include only the first 10 rows and the function loops through the sliced data and creates rows and cells for each earthquake.</li>
 <li>The earthquake's latitude, longitude, depth, magnitude, MMI, locality, and date are extracted and formatted appropriately.</li>
-<li>The created table rows and cells are appended to the table body in the HTML document.</li>
+<li>The created table rows and cells are appended to the table body in the HTML document.</li></ul>
-<li>The earthquake details are printed to the console.</li>
 <p><h3>MMI Filter Event Listener</h3></p></ul>
 <li>The code selects the MMI filter element from the HTML document using its ID.</li>
 <li>An event listener is added to the "change" event of the MMI filter element.</li>